efigence/redmine_new_user_activation/README.md

 * Admin defines future activation date for a user, this user's status is set by default to STATUS_PENDING
 * `sidekiq` worker (see Sidekiq section below) scheduled by `clockwork` (see Clockwork section below) checks if there are any pending users with current activation date
 * If there are, worker changes their status to STATUS_ACTIVE
+* Additionally admin may configure user activation email

+## Configuration

+* Admin defines email domains (such as 'efigence' for '...@efigence.com' emails) which users should receive extended activation email
+* This extended activation email is also configurable.
+It may contain internal links/instructions etc.

 ## Sidekiq